-If you have a light skin tone, we recommend opting for colours like light blue, soft reds, dark purple and finally bronze, as these will compliment your skin the most, and make your face seem a lot brighter.
+For people who naturally have a lighter skin tone, we would recommend opting for colours like light blue, soft reds, dark purple and finally bronze, as these will complement your light skin the most, and make your face seem a lot brighter.

-If you have a medium skin tone, we suggest choosing warm greens and blues along with subtle oranges and pinks.
+If you have a medium skin tone, we may suggest choosing warmer greens and blues along with subtle oranges and pinks, for your braces.
 As your skin probably has undertones of yellow, olive, and peach, these colours will compliment you best and make your skin look warm and bright.

-If you have a dark skin tone, we think you should choose golds, dark blues, pinks, oranges, and even turquoise, greens, and violets as these will best complement your darker tones.
+If you have a naturally darker skin tone, we think you should choose golds, dark blues, pinks, oranges, and even turquoise, greens, and violets as these colours of braces will best complement your darker tones.

 Colours To Avoid